heoj10272/heoj10272.github.io/_posts/study/aws/2022-08-26-[AWS-SAP]_ExamTopics_1~10.md

 B. Configure a CloudFront distribution and configure the origin to point to the private IP addresses of your Web servers.
 Configure a Route53 CNAME record to your CloudFront distribution.

 C. Place all your web servers behind ELB.
-Configure a Route53 CNMIE to point to the ELB DNS name.
+Configure a Route53 CNAME to point to the ELB DNS name.

 D. Assign EIPs to all web servers.
 Configure a Route53 record set with all EIPs, with health checks and DNS failover.